Azure/aad-pod-identity/deploy/infra/noazurejson/README.md

 ## Permissions

 The permission of the admin service principal needs to be 'Contributor' role over the scope of node resource group starting with "MC_".
-(TODO: check if 'Virtual Machine Contributor' over the node resource group works)

 Create a new service principal with the permission: